 Commercial waste disposal

-Our Neighbourhood Enforcement Officers carry out visits to businesses to ensure that they are adhering to their commercial waste disposal responsibilities.
+Our Neighbourhood Enforcement Officers carry out visits to businesses to ensure that they're adhering to their commercial waste disposal responsibilities.

-We complete checks with the Environment Agency to confirm that all 'carriers of waste' are registered.
+We also complete checks with the Environment Agency to confirm that all waste carriers are registered.